RadovanFindra/psp-manager/README.md

 And PSP Homebrew Communnity Discord server

 ## Project status
+Project is for educational porpuse only!
+Use it only for you PSP games you own.
 This project is in Development This is first usable version.
 If you need something make an issue or pull request